-This article discusses the institutional reforms implemented by the PH government from 2018 to 2020.
-The discussion revealed that the PH government has implemented four successful parliamentary institutional reforms, namely PAC Committee reform, the establishment of more parliamentary select committees, restructuring of development funds for members of parliament and appointment of a speaker who is not a member of any political party.
+This article discussed the institutional reforms implemented by the PH government from 2018 to 2020.
+The discussion revealed that the PH government has implemented four successful parliamentary institutional reforms, namely PAC Committee reform, the establishment of more parliamentary select committees, the restructuring of development funds for members of parliament and the appointment of a speaker who is not a member of any political party.
 The reforms implemented by the PH government have had a positive impact on the country's political development.
-First, the PH government's acknowledgement of opposition parties' roles, such as the appointment of PAC chairman from opposition MPs and their participation in parliamentary select committees, has resulted in a more effective check and balance role for the executive.
-Second, the PH government's more equitable development funds to opposition MPs has increased MPs' effectiveness in carrying out their duties.
-Third, the appointment of a speaker who is free of political influence improves the image of parliament.
+First, the PH government's acknowledgement of opposition parties' roles, such as the appointment of the PAC chairman from opposition MPs and their participation in parliamentary select committees, has resulted in a more effective check and balance role for the executive.
+Second, the PH government's more equitable development funds to opposition MPs have increased MPs' effectiveness in carrying out their duties.
+Third, the appointment of a speaker who is free from political influence has improved the image of parliament.
 This action has an impact on the parliamentary institutions' independence from executive control.

 Although the PH era's reform of parliamentary institutions had a significant impact, other reforms have yet to be implemented.
-This is due to the fact that parliamentary institutional reforms are difficult to implement due to challenges such as a short tenure, a lack of a two-thirds majority in parliament to amend the constitution, a time-consuming implementation process, and a lack of strong political will to implement parliamentary institutional reform.
-All of these challenges have resulted in the failure to implement a number of other parliamentary institutional reforms during the PH era.
-These challenges are the next reforms that need to be implemented by the government of the day to ensure that a more comprehensive reform of parliamentary institutions can continue after the PH government has initiated it.
+This is due to challenges such as a short tenure, a lack of a two-thirds majority in parliament to amend the constitution, a time-consuming implementation process and a lack of strong political will to implement parliamentary institutional reform.
+All these challenges have resulted in the failure to implement a number of other parliamentary institutional reforms during the PH era.
+These challenges are the next reforms that need to be implemented by the government of the day to ensure that a more comprehensive reform of parliamentary institutions can continue after the PH government had initiated it.

-Following the overthrow of the PH government, the BN government was seen as willing to implement parliamentary institutional reforms that had not been implemented during the PH government's tenure.
+Following the overthrow of the PH government, the Ismail Sabri-led government was seen as willing to implement parliamentary institutional reforms that had not been implemented during the PH government's tenure.
 This can be seen in the Memorandum of Understanding (MOU) signed between the government and PH, where one of the points agreed upon by both parties is the implementation of parliamentary institutional reform.
 Despite the change of government, the BN government's agreement to implement parliamentary institutional reform represents a positive development in Malaysia's implementation of parliamentary institutional reform.